Film Music Review

 © Film Music Review, 2009

-I first watched this enthralling episode when it premiered in 1959.
+I first watched this enthralling episode when it premiered back in 1959.
 I was then only a teenager in high school and yet I could tell this was a very special story, with a great deal of emotional longing for recapturing the carefree days of one’s childhood.

 Riding The Carousel